 If your condition is extreme, your doctor may use a method called hemodialysis (blood filtering).
 This will remove digitalis from your blood.
 Specific antibodies may also be prescribed to target and lower digitalis levels in your body.

 To prevent the condition, monitor your intake of digitalis medications.
-A doctor must regularly check the amount of the drug in your blood, especially if you have other conditions such as a kidney problem.
+A doctor must regularly check the amount of the drug in your blood, especially if you have other conditions, such as a kidney problem.
 Doses of digitalis that are normal for others may be toxic for you.
 It depends on your body chemistry and general health.
-Your doctor might also recommend that you take potassium or magnesium supplements to prevent your levels from dropping too low.
+Your doctor might also recommend that you take potassium or magnesium supplements to prevent your levels of those minerals from dropping too low.